-US natural gas inventories are 0.6% less than the five-year average.
-Falling natural gas inventories will support natural gas (FCG) (DGAZ) (BOIL) prices.
+US natural gas inventories are 2.3% less than the five-year average.
+Falling natural gas inventories will support natural gas (FCG) (DGAZ) (BOIL) (UNG) prices in the short term.
 For more on inventories, read Part 3 and Part 4 of this series.

 Expectations of cooler weather could support natural gas prices in the short term.
 For more on natural gas prices and the weather, read Part 1 and Part 2 of this series.